Strategic control for a Boltzmann like decision-making model: Introduction

 For our research, we study a resource's stock dynamics as being consumed by two distinguished groups following different exploitation strategies, one consuming an unlimited but highly costly common resource, such as wind energy, and the second employing a comparably cheaper but restricted and slowly renewable resource, for instance biomass.
 Let $y \geq 0$ represent the limited resource stock and $x \in[0,1]$ the share of agents exploiting it, while $1-x$ is the portion of agents consuming the unlimited resource instead.

 We model the joint evolution of $x$ and $y$ as the fast--slow system

 where $0<\varepsilon\ll1$ indicates the timescale separation, involving the \emph{slow} recovery speed of the limited resource stock $y$ and the comparatively fast change of $x$ due to the agents' adaptation of their exploitation strategies.

+\begin{remark} Much of our analysis relies on (standard techniques of) geometric singular perturbation theory (GSPT).
+For completeness, we include the necessary background on GSPT in \ref{Sec:Preliminaries}, complemented by relevant references. \end{remark}

 The \emph{natural} and \emph{metabolic} component of \eqref{Eq:OriginalSystem} is a simple equation for $y$ governed by the growth rate $\varepsilon$ and each agents' relative harvesting rate $r$, resulting in an effective total harvesting rate of $\varepsilon r x$.
 On the other hand, the \emph{economic} element is a model of bounded rational behaviour governed by a set of parameters as follows.
 The terms $\gamma_{1,2}>0$ represent the rate at which agents from one strategy consider switching to the opposite strategy.
 If an agent considers switching, they either change strategy independently of the possible profits, which happens with probability $\eta_{1,2}\in[0,1]$ and can be called \emph{unconditional exploration}, or they base their decision whether to switch strategies on the profit difference